Charles Waterstreet: Legal career

 Waterstreet began his career teaching public law at the University of New South Wales from 1974 to 1978.
 In 1974, he was admitted to the bar and practised part-time, defending people charged with protest and homosexuality offences.
 He practised as a barrister, mainly in criminal law, at Forbes Chambers in Sydney until July 2016.

+In April 2018, Waterstreet declared bankruptcy, following an order to pay $A420,000 in back taxes.

+In May 2019, the Council of The New South Wales Bar Association reprimanded Waterstreet for "Unsatisfactory Professional Conduct".
+Waterstreet "improperly, irrelevantly and offensively referred to the nationalities of two witnesses" and "made a number of factual assertions for which there were no proper basis in the evidence at trial".
+Following this reprimand, the Council decided to suspend Waterstreet's legal licence.

 Arts career

 Waterstreet is a theatre and film producer.
 In 1986, he produced Howling III and in 1990 he produced Blood Oath.
 Along with Richard Roxburgh and Peter Duncan, he is a co-creator of the ABC TV series Rake.
-In 2019, Council of The New South Wales Bar Association cancelled his Practising Certificate finding that his actions resulted in Unsatisfactory Professional Conduct.

 He began a theatrical career in producing the hit Boys Own McBeth [sic] with Grahame Bond (Aunty Jack) from 1979 which ran for nearly three years; it played in Los Angeles with an all-Australian cast.
 In film he co-produced The Marsupials – The Howling III with director Philippe Mora.
 In 1990 he produced the highly respected Blood Oath which starred Bryan Brown, Russell Crowe and Deborah Kara Unger.
 The film was successfully released in Japanese theatres in April 1991 and in the United States in June of that year.
 It was shown at the celebrations to mark the 50th anniversary of the Geneva Convention on 12 August 1999 in Moscow to highlight aspects of international humanitarian law.

 Waterstreet has been a member of the Aspen FilmFest Advisory Committee since 1993.
 In 1996, he produced Next to Nothing with TCN9 and Mushroom Pictures.

 He is the author of Precious Bodily Fluids: A Larrikin's Memoir (Hodder Headline Australia and UK, 1998), which was re-issued by Hachette in 2008 as an Australian classic, and its sequel, Repeating the Leaving (Hodder Headline Australia, 2001).
 He is currently writing his third autobiography, Rake Man.